SarvCRM/Coding-Guideline/CG-001 - Encoding, Directories, Files, Lines, Indentation.md

 All directories **MUST** be named in `Studly_Caps`.

-Follow the following structures for any module:
+Follow the following structure for any module:
 - /modules/Module_Name/
   - css
   - Dashlets